-Implementation of evidence-based guidance is variable.
+evidence-based guidance is variable.
 Care assessments do not consider the full range of people's diverse needs.

-or discriminatory decisions rather than full assessments of people's needs.
+rather than full assessments of people's needs.

 E2: How does the service make sure that staff have the skills, knowledge and experience to deliver effective care and support?